MapsPeople/web-ui/packages/demos/README.md

    - Switch to the correct floor
    - Select and highlight the location on the map
 4. All matching locations are highlighted on the map

+### Use My Position

+1. Click the "My Position" button in the bottom-right corner of the map
+2. Your browser will ask for permission to access your location - click "Allow"
+3. Your current position will be displayed as a blue dot on the map
+4. Click the button again to:
+   - Center the map on your position
+   - Enable tracking mode (map follows your movement)
+   - Exit tracking mode

+### People Tracking

+The map automatically displays people's locations from your database:
+- Each person appears as a colored marker with their initials
+- Click on a marker to see person details (name, floor, status, last updated)
+- Locations update automatically every 5 seconds
+- To connect to your database, edit `people-tracker.js` and update the `fetchPeopleLocations()` function with your API endpoint

 ### Get Directions